RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

             |> Maybe.withDefault []
 ```

-That all works very well.
+That all works very well, so far.
 However, this approach turned out to have some
 pitfalls in our app, especially when we started implementing functions which
 depended on additional related types.
 Consider how one might express those other
 types: